 Raising Confident Multiracial Children

 Like most parents, I’ve thought a lot about my daughter’s future.
 I have considered race, culture, language, religion and so many other factors that will become a part of her developing identity.
-Being the mother of a biracial child, it’s been a growing concern for me.
+Being the mother of biracial children, it’s been a growing concern for me.
 While our nation is increasingly diverse, there are still factors that can leave kids feeling less than confident about their heritage and wondering where they fit in.
 This can cause them to feel marginalized on both sides or like they have to identify with one ethnicity over the other.
 Now, through the growth of the internet, nearly unlimited resources are available to modern parents who want to educate their children in a variety of cultures.
 We all have the opportunity to build a foundation of multicultural heritage that treats all parts equally, rather than seeing our children pigeon-holed into an ethnic category that forces them to identify in only one way.

 In a world where diversity isn’t always accepted, there are a number of things that parents can do to help multiracial children to feel more accepted and confident about their diverse heritage.